-- 1.8.1 In case of agreement with the services concerned, the EIB Inspector General will submit the final Conclusions Report to the EIB Management Committee or to the EIF CE/DCE for information. - 1.8.2 In case of disagreement with the services concerned, or if so requested by the relevant EIB Directors General or the EIF Head of Risk Management, the EIB Inspector General will submit the final Conclusions Report and the Services Response to the EIB Management Committee or to the EIF CE/DCE for decision: the EIB Management Committee or the EIF CE/DCE will decide whether to apply or not the EIB-CM recommendations and corrective actions if any, as well as how they should be implemented. - 1.8.3 The EIB Management Committee or the EIF CE/DCE will decide whether the Services Response should be attached to the Conclusions Report.3
+- 1.8.1 In case of agreement with the services concerned, the EIB Inspector General will submit the final Conclusions Report to the EIB Management Committee or to the EIF CE/DCE for information. - 1.8.2 In case of disagreement with the services concerned, or if so requested by the relevant EIB Director(s) General or the EIF Head of Risk Management, following the expiry of the deadline for comments and without further delay, the EIB Inspector General will submit the final Conclusions Report and the Services Response to the EIB Management Committee or to the EIF CE/DCE for decision.
+The EIB Management Committee or the EIF CE/DCE will decide whether or not to apply the EIB-CM's recommendations and corrective actions if any, as well as how they should be implemented. - 1.8.3 In the event that the EIB Management Committee or the EIF CE/DCE decides not to endorse the EIB-CM's findings and not to implement the EIB-CM's recommendations, a Management Response will be attached to the final Conclusions Report.3

-1.9 Response to the complainant(s)
+1.9 Response to the complainant

-1.9.1 The final response to the complainant(s) is provided by letter from the EIB's Secretary General, who will communicate the final EIB Group's decision/position and forward the final Conclusions Report.
+1.9.1 The final response to the complainant is provided by letter from the EIB's Secretary General or the EIF Chief Executive, who will communicate the EIB Group's final decision/position and forward the final Conclusions Report.